xshlxy/WEB102/community-board/README.md

 The following **required** functionality is completed:

-- [ x ] **There is a unique theme for events or resources relevant to a specific community**
+- [x] **There is a unique theme for events or resources relevant to a specific community**
-- [ x ] **At least 10 unique resources or events are displayed in a responsive card format**
+- [x] **At least 10 unique resources or events are displayed in a responsive card format**

 The following **optional** features are implemented:

-- [ x ] Buttons or links to a related resources are on each card component
+- [x] Buttons or links to a related resources are on each card component
-- [ x ] The site is responsive for both desktop and mobile formats
+- [x] The site is responsive for both desktop and mobile formats

 ## Video Walkthrough